SMPUltd/issue-tracker/README.md

 # issue-tracker
-Issue and project tracker for SMP-Unlimited.
+Issue and project tracker for Salvos.GG